Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • ½ teaspoon of dill weed

-SOUR CREAM: Similarly, if you want to cut back on sour cream, consider using plain yogurt instead.
+SOUR CREAM: Consider using plain yogurt instead of sour cream.
 It adds a tangy flavor and keeps the salad light and refreshing.

 MUSTARD: While Dijon mustard adds a nice zing, you can switch it up with whole-grain mustard for some texture or use honey mustard for a slightly sweeter taste.

-PICKLES: If you don’t have dill pickle relish on hand, you can try sweet pickle relish to bring a different level of sweetness to the dish.
+PICKLES: If you don’t have dill pickle relish on hand, you can try sweet relish to bring a different level of sweetness to the dish.
+You could also chop a few larger pieces of dill pickles or sweet pickles into the salad if you’d like.

-ONION: Red onions work well in this recipe, but if you prefer something milder, you can opt for shallots or green onions (scallions).
+ONION: Red onion will work well in this recipe, but if you prefer something milder, you can opt for shallots or green onions, also known as scallions.

-How To Make This Creamy Potato Salad Recipe
+How To Make This Recipe for Potato Salad

 Just a handful of easy steps and simple ingredients are needed to make this creamy salad.